thorwolpert/STRR/queue_services/strr-email/email-templates/strr-REGISTRATION_NOC.md

 ---

 # Important Next Steps
-It appears your registration may not meet all the registration requirements.
+It appears your registration may not meet all the requirements from the short-term rental legislation.
 The following issues need your attention.

 {{noc_content | escape }}